magnusmetz/magnusmetz.github.io/about.md

 If you want to preview your articles locally (<http://localhost:4000>), you can run

 {% highlight bash %}
-rake preview
+jekyll serve
 {% endhighlight %}

-which is basically a wrapper to `jekyll --server --auto`.
 Of course you need to install Jekyll first.

 ## Submission